top of page

 2. Appreciation.

-4. Preservation, protection, conservation, sustainable use.
+4. Preservation, protection, conservation, sustainable use of these resources.

 6. Widespread recognition of less visible negative consequences of environmental degradation.

-8. Recognition of climate change as the most critical environmental issue of the current age.
+9. Recognition of climate change as the most critical environmental issue of the current age.

 Virtually all of the non-reference works in the Collection fall into one or more of these categories.
 It is important to emphasize that, while this list is broadly chronological, by no means did the emergence of each new stage of development supplant those which came before.
 In other words, works of exploration, observation, collection and description today are no less important or prevalent than they were in the 18th century.
 The literature of the EC movement was and is cumulative - being continuously expanded, revised, sharpened.